 include departmental risk management, departmental assessment, and the

 management and development of all outdoor recreational sports facilities.

 Facilities & Business Operations

 Tim supervises the facility and business operations team.
 He oversees the

 operational functions of the Student Recreation Center, including facility management, development, maintenance and repairs, housekeeping and all departmental business operations.

 Amanda is responsible for the management of all membership services for the

 SRC.
-She also is responsible for marketing/promotional materials for the
+She is also responsible for marketing/promotional materials for the

 department and manages the Campus Recreation student employee development

 programs, such as student trainings, incentive “Kudos” program, and student